-This section includes all stationary reciprocating internal combustion engines that are affected sources subject to the NSPS requirements in 40 CFR Part 60, Subpart IIII for Stationary Compression Ignition Internal Combustion Engines, and to the NESHAP requirements in 40 CFR 63, Subpart ZZZZ for Stationary Reciprocating Internal Combustion Engines (RICE).
+This section includes all stationary internal combustion engines that are affected sources subject to the NSPS in 40 CFR Part 60, Subpart IIII for Stationary Compression Ignition (CI) Internal Combustion Engines (ICE), and/or to the NESHP in 40 CFR 63, Subpart ZZZZ for Stationary Reciprocating Internal Combustion Engines (RICE).
+At the time of permit issuance, all the engines included in this section and listed in the table below meet the definition of emergency stationary ICE in Subpart IIII and/or emergency stationary RICE in Subpart ZZZZ, and all are subject to Subpart ZZZZ.